Frequently Asked Questions

 Today, coaching is not a regulated industry in any country.
 However, there are a few global organisations that regulates the ethical and professional standards for the coaching profession.
 The largest and most recognised coaching organisation is the International Coach Federation (ICF), which is headquartered in the USA.
 ICF have over 30,000 members located in over 140 countries.
 Founded in 1995, ICF seeks to advance the art, science and practice of professional coaching.

 To maintain the professional standard of a certified coach, ICF recommend all potential coaches to attend a coach-specific training that are approved by ICF.
-Our Certified Master Performance Coach (CMPC) program is one of the training courses approved by ICF.
-Upon completion of the coach-specific training, potential coaches will need to clock in additional coaching hours, prior to taking an online assessment administered by ICF Global.
+Upon completion of a minimum of 60 hours of coach-specific training, potential coaches will need to clock in additional coaching hours, prior to taking an online assessment administered by ICF Global.
 ICF has different levels of credential qualifications (see What are the different levels of ICF credentialing? below).

 There are no pre-requisites required.
 As long as you have the interest and passion to coach others, you are most welcomed to join the program.

 Absolutely yes!
-The CMPC certificate is your endorsement to start coaching.
+The certificate is your endorsement to start coaching.

 Is this program targeted just for Executive/Leadership coaching?
 What about Life/Financial/Health/Career Coaching?